 It’s important to understand the nuts and bolts of personal property coverage.
 First, standard homeowners policies don’t cover flood damage to your home or your personal belongings.
 However, you can buy flood insurance for your home and personal property through the National Flood Insurance Program, administered by FEMA.

 Many standard home insurance policies don’t cover damages caused by earthquakes, either.
 Strong earthquakes can cause massive damage to structures and personal property.
 If you live in an area prone to earthquakes, talk with your insurance agent about adding earthquake coverage to your homeowners policy.

 Typically, standard home insurance policies provide actual cash value coverage, which means, following a covered loss, the insurance company will pay the depreciated value of your personal belongings.
 Usually, the depreciated value of items such as computers and home theater systems won’t cover the cost of replacing them with new equipment at current market prices.
 However, many insurers also offer optional replacement cost coverage, which pays to replace your personal belongings at current prices.

-Homeowners policies often cover personal items stolen from a storage unit or hotel room, but they don’t cover lost items.
-However, you can purchase scheduled personal property coverage for expensive belongings like watches or musical instruments.
+Homeowners policies also cover personal items stolen from a storage unit or hotel room, usually at a limit of 10% of your personal property coverage amount, but they don’t cover lost items.

 Personal property coverage is an essential part of your homeowners insurance.